Robson/Emoji-Match/README.md

 ## ☑️ Compatibility

-The output for this project is designed for desktop only.
-Mobile is not supported yet.
+The output for this project is designed for desktop and mobile.

 | Platform | OS      | Browser          | Version | Status  |
 | :------- | :------ | :--------------- | :------ | :------ |